 This is an area that almost every visitor at least drops into.
 Its stunning vistas, opulent (if homogenous) neighbourhoods and even the tourist schlock seem to hold something for everyone.

 Overpriced and unapologetically tacky, Fisherman’s Wharf is convenient for trips to Alcatraz and Angel Island.
 Things take a turn for the affluent in the Marina and Cow Hollow neighbourhoods, where yacht clubs and boutiques dominate the scene.
-Perched on the tall hill above stands stately, exclusive Pacific heights, home to much of San Francisco’s oldest money, and some of its new wealth as well.
+Perched on the tall hill above stands stately, exclusive Pacific heights.
+This is where much of San Francisco’s oldest money resides, and some of its new wealth as well.

-For budget cool: Hotel del Sol.
-An offbeat, updated motor lodge with a tropical theme all the way down to its small, but inviting outdoor swimming pool (a San Francisco rarity).
+An offbeat, updated motor lodge with a tropical theme.
+It has a small but inviting outdoor swimming pool (a San Francisco rarity).

 The idea of San Francisco as a Victorian-lined utopia holds fast until you wander into the areas to the west and south of Downtown.

-For boutique luxury: Hotel Vitale.
-Steps from the ferry building, this hotel boasts elegant contemporary rooms (many with bay views) and an on-site spa with rooftop soaking tubs.
+Steps from the ferry building, this hotel boasts elegant contemporary rooms (many with bay views).
+Its on-site spa has rooftop soaking tubs.

-Together, the Mission and the Castro make up the beating heart of San Francisco, and here more than anywhere else in the city, a number of cultures exist far outside the boundaries of mainstream America.
+Together, the Mission and the Castro make up the beating heart of San Francisco.
+Here more than anywhere else in the city, a number of cultures exist far outside the boundaries of mainstream America.

 These compelling neighbourhoods are filled with galleries, murals, one-of-a-kind local shops, vibrant restaurants and thriving nightlife.
-The Mission is the centre of San Francisco’s largely working-class Latino community, while the Castro is the Bay Area’s – and some would say America’s – epicentre of gay culture.
+The Mission is the centre of San Francisco’s largely working-class Latino community.
+The Castro, meanwhile, is the Bay Area’s – and some would say America’s – epicentre of gay culture.

-Many B&Bs here are housed in historic buildings, but the sacrifice of a private bathroom for the charms of a home-cooked breakfast can be worthwhile.
+Many B&Bs here are housed in historic buildings.
+The sacrifice of a private bathroom for the charms of a home-cooked breakfast is worthwhile.

-For a B&B with a view: Inn San Francisco.
-Superb, sprawling B&B set in two adjoining historic Victorians with stunning views across town from the smokers’ terrace on the roof.
+Superb, sprawling B&B set in two adjoining historic Victorians.
+Expect stunning views across town from the smokers’ terrace on the roof.

-Elswhere, the affluent nook of sleepy Cole Valley is a pleasant diversion, and Alamo Square is certainly worth a stop, where six restored Victorian houses and the Downtown skyline provide one of San Francisco’s most popular photo opportunities.
+Elsewhere, the affluent nook of sleepy Cole Valley is a pleasant diversion.
+Alamo Square is worth a stop, too, where six restored Victorian houses and the Downtown skyline provide one of San Francisco’s most popular photo opportunities.

-For a taste of Japan: Hotel Kabuki.
-The Kabuki strikes a sophisticated, streamlined look in architecturally drab Japantown, with tea service rituals and workshops on Japanese traditions.
+The Kabuki strikes a sophisticated, streamlined look in architecturally drab Japantown.
+Tea service rituals and workshops on Japanese traditions complete the picture.

-For park views: Stanyan Park Hotel.
-Overlooking Golden Gate Park, this small hotel has 35 sumptuous rooms that are incongruous in its countercultural neighbourhood, busily decorated in country florals with heavy drapes and junior four-poster beds.
+Overlooking Golden Gate Park, this small hotel has 35 sumptuous rooms that are incongruous in its countercultural neighbourhood.
+Each is busily decorated in country florals with heavy drapes and junior four-poster beds.